 Translation: People rejoiced while you were crying at your birth.
 Don’t live a life that makes people laugh and heave a sigh of relief when you die.

 I so much love these lines.
 So so highly relevant in every era & time.
-And is applicable to each one of us, irrespective of the walk of life we come from.
+And applicable to each one of us, irrespective of the walk of life we come from.
 If you look at your life like a movie in flashback – how would you want the picture to be?
 Are you leaving behind disappointment and sadness with your Karma?
 Are you leaving behind people who will be glad that you are no more?

 Have you read Uncle Scrooge’s story?
 If not – Google it now!